-Please note that while the hikes in this area are easy, the drive to them may be challenging.
+Please note that while the hikes in this area are easy to intermediate, the drive to them may be challenging.
 There are unmarked logging roads and potholes aplenty to navigate around, so be prepared for a little roadtripping fun and games before the hike.
 Bring maps and a GPS, and a dose of patience.

 Directions from Eugene: